 Countries: Bangladesh, Burkina Faso, El Salvador, Ethiopia, Ghana, Honduras, Indonesia, Liberia, Madagascar, Malawi, Mozambique, Nepal, Nicaragua, Nigeria, Pakistan, Paraguay, Rwanda, Tanzania, Uganda, Zambia, Zimbabwe

 Services: Technical Assistance, Program Development, Strategic Planning, Training, Capacity Development

-Technical Expertise: Health Supply Chain Management, Family Planning & Reproductive Health, Health Care Waste Management, Health Systems Strengthening, HIV, Information and Communications Technology, Maternal Health
+Technical Expertise: Health Supply Chain Management, Family Planning & Reproductive Health, Health Care Waste Management, Health Systems Strengthening, HIV, Applied Technology, Maternal Health

 A strong health system cannot function without a well-designed, well-operated, and well-maintained supply chain management system--one that can ensure an adequate supply of essential health commodities to the clients who need them.

 The USAID | DELIVER PROJECT, a U.S. Agency for International Development (USAID)-funded project, improves essential health commodity supply chains by strengthening logistics management information systems, streamlining distribution systems, identifying financial resources for procurement and supply chain operation, and enhancing forecasting and procurement planning.
 Health programs cannot operate successfully without a full supply of essential commodities.
 The project encourages policymakers and donors to support logistics as a critical factor in the overall success of their health care mandates.